 Given that children are a vulnerable population who require parental/guardian consent to participate in research, numbers specific to children are much more limited.
 Given that many children are oftentimes unfamiliar with substance use and have limited accessibility, the numbers tend to be lower than for older populations ranging from adolescence upward.

-What we have found, however, are common trends that place children at risk for substance use and developing subsequent disorders.
-Rated toward the top of these risk factors are genetic predisposition and environmental factors (i.e., home, school, friends, etc.).5
+What studies have found, however, are common trends that place children at risk for substance use and developing subsequent disorders.
+Rated toward the top of these risk factors are genetic predisposition and environmental factors, like peer pressure at school.5

-General statistics for consideration with children are as follows:5
+General statistics for consideration with children and substance use are as follows:5

-- Sons of fathers with alcohol use disorder are about 4 times more likely to develop alcoholism.
+- Sons of fathers with alcohol use disorder are about 4 times more likely to develop alcoholism themselves

-- There is a strong correlation between substance use by parents/guardians and their children ultimately developing issues.
+- There is a strong correlation between substance use by parents/guardians and their children ultimately developing substance-related issues

 Addiction Statistics in Teens

-Adolescence is notably a time for exploration.
-During this period, it is natural for teens to begin discovering themselves, making new friends, and experimenting with different things that may ultimately prove harmful if unchecked.
-While risk factors for teens are similar to those of children, there are additional considerations insofar as social factors to the extent of who they are spending time with and how.
+During adolescence, it is natural for teens to begin discovering themselves, making new friends, and experimenting with different things that may ultimately prove harmful if unchecked.
+While risk factors for teenage addiction are similar to those of children, there are additional considerations insofar as social factors to the extent of who they are spending time with and how.

-Additional results from the 2018 National Survey on Drug Use and Health revealed the following:4
+Additional results from the 2018 National Survey on Drug Use and Health revealed the following about teenage substance use:4

-- The 16.9 million who misused prescription psychotherapeutic drugs in the past year included 9.9 million who misused prescription pain relievers in that period, 5.1 million who misused prescription stimulants, and about 6.4 million who misused prescription tranquilizers or sedatives.
-The estimate for the misuse of tranquilizers or sedatives includes 5.4 million who misused prescription benzodiazepines in the past year.
+- The 16.9 million who misused prescription psychotherapeutic drugs in the past year included 9.9 million who misused prescription pain relievers in that period, 5.1 million who misused prescription stimulants, and about 6.4 million who misused prescription tranquilizers or sedatives

 Addiction Statistics in Older Adults

-Important statistics pertaining to older populations collected in 2017 are as follows:6
+Important statistics pertaining to older populations and substance use collected in 2017 are as follows:6

 - More than 1 million adults aged 65 or older had a substance use disorder